Note

 When to use the TTD.exe command line utility

-Time Travel Debugging (TTD) allows you to record the code execution of an app or process and save it in a trace file.
-The file can be played back in the Windows debugger to locate an issue with code execution.
+Time Travel Debugging (TTD) lets you record the code execution of an app or process and save it in a trace file.
+You can play back the file in the Windows debugger to locate an issue with code execution.

 For many scenarios, the easiest way to use TTD to record an app or process is directly from the WinDbg UI.
-For information on time travel debugging using the WinDbg UI, see Time Travel Debugging - Overview.
+If you're new to Time Travel Debugging, start with Time Travel Debugging - Overview to learn the basics using the WinDbg interface.

-You may have scenarios where only the TTD command line recorder is required: recording on a PC without installing the debugger, advanced recording scenarios, test automation, etc. In these scenarios you can install just the TTD command line recorder through a URL.
+You might have scenarios where you need only the TTD command line recorder: recording on a PC without installing the debugger, advanced recording scenarios, test automation, and so on.
+In these scenarios, you can install just the TTD command line recorder through a URL.

 TTD recording impacts the recorded process

 TTD recording is an invasive technology.
-You will notice anywhere from 5x-20x or more slowdown of the running app or process while recording, depending on the application and the recording options selected.
+You notice anywhere from 5x-20x or more slowdown of the running app or process while recording, depending on the application and the recording options you select.

 The created trace files grow over time and can take significant storage space.
 Work to trace for the shortest period of time, capturing the program activity of interest and then close the trace as soon as possible.

-Once TTD is attached to a process, it cannot be removed from it.
+Once TTD attaches to a process, it can't remove itself.
 Close the app or end the process once TTD recording is complete.
-For system-critical processes, this will require a reboot of the OS.
+For system-critical processes, this action requires a reboot of the OS.

-TTD recordings capture memory contents and may contain personally identifiable or security related information, including but not necessarily limited to file paths, registry, memory or file contents.
+TTD recordings capture memory contents and might contain personally identifiable or security related information, including but not necessarily limited to file paths, registry, memory, or file contents.
 The exact information depends on target process activity while it was recorded.

-How to download and install the TTD.exe command line utility (Preferred method)
+Download and install the TTD.exe command line utility (preferred method)

-Download the TTD command line utility here - https://aka.ms/ttd/download
+Download the TTD command line utility from https://aka.ms/ttd/download.

-Select Install and TTD will download and install.
-The TTD command is added to the system path and is available for use at the command prompt, when the install completes.
+Select Install and TTD downloads and installs.
+The TTD command is added to the system path and is available for use at the command prompt when the install completes.

 If you encounter difficulties installing, see Troubleshoot installation issues with the App Installer file.

-On some PC's you may need to install the Microsoft App Installer for Windows 10.
-It is available in the Microsoft Store app in Windows.
+On some PCs, you might need to install the Microsoft App Installer for Windows 10.
+It's available in the Microsoft Store app in Windows.
 Windows Package Manager is supported through App Installer starting on Windows 10 1809.

-How to download and install the TTD.exe command line utility (Offline method)
+Download and install the TTD.exe command line utility (offline method)

 While the preferred installation method is to use the App Installer, you can also download the TTD command line package and extract the files manually.
 Here are two ways to do it.

-Extract the files from an already installed TTD.exe command line utility
+Extract the files from an installed TTD.exe command line utility

-If you have already installed the TTD command line utility, you can extract the files from the installed location.
-In Powershell you would do this to find the installed location:
+If you already installed the TTD command line utility, you can extract the files from the installed location.
+In PowerShell, run the following command to find the installed location:

 (Get-AppxPackage | where Name -eq 'Microsoft.TimeTravelDebugging').InstallLocation

-From there you can copy all the binaries (*.dll, *.exe, *.sys) to a new location.
-Here is one way to do this in Powershell:
+From there, you can copy all the binaries (*.dll, *.exe, *.sys) to a new location.
+Here's one way to do this in PowerShell:

 robocopy.exe (Get-AppxPackage | where Name -eq 'Microsoft.TimeTravelDebugging').InstallLocation c:\myttd *.exe *.dll *.sys /E /XD AppxMetadata

 Replace "c:\myttd" with the destination of your choice.
-The result will look something like this (on an x64 machine):
+The result looks something like this (on an x64 machine):

 ls -Recurse c:\myttd